Jay-Dev01/AgentBench/SETUP_GUIDE.md

 └─────────────────┘
 ```

-**Note:** The Python client talks directly to the worker (port 5021) because the controller has a bug that prevents proper `/interact` forwarding.
+**Note:** The Python client talks directly to the worker because the controller has a bug that prevents proper `/interact` forwarding.

 ---